Windows 10 taskbar not working? Not a problem! We have the solutions for you.

 – Review any updates that need to be downloaded and installed.

-– Install the necessary ones by following on screen instructions, then restart your device for them to take effect
+– Install the necessary ones by following on-screen instructions, then restart your device for them to take effect

-Make Changes into Power Settings
+Make Changes to Power Settings

-Windows might be using a more aggressive power plan than you’re used to which is causing it not function properly or work at all.
+Windows might be using a more aggressive power plan than you’re used to which is causing it not to function properly or work at all.
 To change power settings, open the Control Panel and then go to “Power Options”.

 Next, click on “Choose what the power buttons do” at the bottom of this menu.
 From there you can adjust your settings so that they work better for you!

-Prevent Apps from launching at startup.
+Prevent Apps from launching at startup

-Some Applications are set to launch at startup.
+Some applications are set to launch at startup.
 If this is the case for you, it can cause your taskbar to not work properly and respond correctly because those are taking up resources on your system while starting up.